 Last month’s grants (which amount to 5.5% of gross video terminal revenues) were $692,417 – down nearly $175,000 from May 2016’s $862,940 total.

-So far, the bulk of impact grants has been used to fund additional police coverage around Horseshoe, plus infrastructure reimbursements to the casino, which is majority owned by Caesars Growth Partners and Rock Gaming (controlled by Quicken Loans CEO Dan Gilbert) with some additional minority investors.
+So far, the bulk of local impact grants has been used to fund additional police coverage around Horseshoe, plus infrastructure reimbursements to the casino, which is majority owned by Caesars Growth Partners and Rock Gaming (controlled by Quicken Loans CEO Dan Gilbert) with some additional minority investors.

 Small grants have been allocated for beautification and signage programs in communities around the casino, while other funds are going to a complete streets plan for South Baltimore and the development of a community benefits district.